 While there weren’t any notable high points on the track for Michael Waltrip in 2006, he did score plenty of high points in his dealings off the track.
-Already aligned with Toyota, in May Waltrip announced the signing of former NASCAR champ Dale Jarrett to drive the second car in his stable of Camrys for 2007.

 Scott Wimmer was picked up by Richard Childress Racing in 2007, a deal which included running the final race of the Nextel Cup season at Homestead.
-Driving the No. 33 Holiday Inn Chevrolet, Wimmer justified the signing by posting his best result of 2006.

 It took just two races of 2006 before JJ Yeley registered his first top-10 finish, coming home eighth at California Speedway in February.

 Ken Schrader and company had their moments, and a nice run at Richmond in September was one of those bright spots.
-The No. 21 Ford ran in the top 10 all night long, eventually winding up finishing the race in the seventh position.